influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/tokens/_index.md

 InfluxDB uses token authentication to authorize access to data in your InfluxDB Cloud Dedicated cluster.
-Each token grants read and write permissions to one or more databases and allow for actions like writing and querying data.
+Each token grants read and write permissions to one or more databases and allows for actions like writing and querying data.

 All read and write actions performed against time series data in your InfluxDB Cloud Dedicated cluster must be authorized using a token.
 Administrative actions